 Sometimes I also like a nice fresh salad alongside my zuppa.

-Can I make it keto friendly?
 Yes, easy.
 Replace the potatoes with turnips or cauliflower florets!!
 You can check out my detailed post for Keto Zuppa Toscana.

-How about dairy free?
 Certainly.
 Just replace the cream with one can of full fat, unsweetened coconut milk (no it won’t taste coconutty) and omit the parmesan garnish.
 You can also make it Whole30 by also omitting the white wine.

 This zuppa is so out of this world that even though it didn’t actually originate from Tuscany, I am sure every Italian would approve and enjoy it wholeheartedly!

-Zuppa Toscana, on my Gypsy Plate… Enjoy!!!
+Zuppa Toscana, on our Gypsy Plate… Enjoy!!!

-How to make Zuppa Toscana (3 methods)
+Zuppa Toscana (3 Methods)

 Ingredients

-- 1 lb Italian sausage links
+- 1 pound Italian sausage links

-- 8 oz bacon
+- 8oz bacon

 - 1 onion, chopped